hammer-anvil/Machina/README.md

  - Point cloud processing for noise filtering and alignment of overlapping scans.

 ## 1. Setup and Build
+This package is designed to run in a Docker environment with Ubuntu 24 and ROS 2 Jazzy.

+### Setup

+Download and unzip the file under ths .../src directory of a workspace /../src/machina_metrology_task

+It's important that the above path(which is specified in Makefile) is maintained to properly locate the data file within the package.

 ### Build the Docker Image

-This package is designed to run in a Docker environment with Ubuntu 24 and ROS 2 Jazzy.

 To build the Docker image, run the following command in the directory containing the Makefile: